 The reform of the judicial map and the related specialisation of judges should bring faster court proceedings and better quality decisions.
 In addition to low levels of trust, a long-standing problem of the judiciary is the high degree of fragmentation of the judicial system, which is not conducive to its efficient functioning.
-It is the change of the judicial map that will achieve the transition of the administration of justice to a smaller number of courts, which will create the conditions for the specialisation of judges.
+It is the change of the judicial map that will achieve the transition of the administration of judges.
 Specialisation of judges is envisaged for criminal, civil, family and commercial cases in the general courts and for administrative cases in the separate administrative judiciary.
 The necessary legislation related to the reform of the judicial map has already been approved by the National Council of the Slovak Republic with effect from 1 June 2023.
-The main challenge for the successful implementation of the new judicial map is currently the staffing of the administrative courts55.
+The main challenge for the successful implementation of the new judicial map is currently the staffing of the administrative courts.

 Digitalization and acceleration of insolvency processes will contribute to reducing administrative barriers to doing business.
 Compared to EU countries, Slovakia lags behind in the length of time taken to resolve insolvency proceedings and in the rate of satisfaction of creditors' claims.
 For this reason, a reform of the insolvency framework is also planned under the RRP.
-In 2022, new legislation came into force56, which allows for effective restructuring already at an early stage of the insolvency process in order to prevent bankruptcy and help viable companies to emerge from difficulties.
-The second part of the legislative changes57 under the reform is mainly aimed at introducing a unified and fully digitalised solution to insolvency problems.
+In 2022, new legislation came into force, which allows for effective restructuring already at an early stage of the insolvency process in order to prevent bankruptcy and help viable companies to emerge from difficulties.
+The second part of the legislative changes under the reform is mainly aimed at introducing a unified and fully digitalised solution to insolvency problems.
 A so-called insolvency register will be established to serve as a tool for recording, serving and publishing the necessary data and events that occur in individual insolvency and liquidation proceedings.

-55 Nevertheless, the Ministry of Justice of the Slovak Republic expects the new network of courts to be finally operational from 1 June 2023.

-56 Act on the resolution of impending bankruptcy, effective from 17 July 2022.
+&lt;sup>55 Nevertheless, the Ministry of Justice of the Slovak Republic expects the new network of courts to be finally operational from 1 June 2023.
+Act on the resolution of impending bankruptcy, effective from 17 July 2022.

-57 The MPK on the draft Law on Bankruptcy and Restructuring has already been completed and its adoption by the National Council is expected in the first half of 2023.
+&lt;sup>57 The MPK on the draft Law on Bankruptcy and Restructuring has already been completed and its adoption by the National Council is expected in the first half of 2023.